English phrasal verbs: Verb + particle (particle verbs)

-In these examples, the common verbs grow and give are expanded by the particles up and in.
-The resulting two-word verbs are single semantic units, so grow up and give in are listed as discrete entries in modern dictionaries.
+In those examples, the common verbs grow and give are complemented by the particles up and in.
+The resulting two-word verbs are single semantic units, and so grow up and give in are listed as discrete entries in modern dictionaries.

 These verbs can be transitive or intransitive.
 If they are transitive, i.e. if they have an object, the particle may come either before or after the object of the verb.